0:00

 This is further supported by yet another study done a year earlier in report INT-90 titled “The Effects of Ammonium Sulphate and Ammonium Phosphate on the pyrolisys and combustion of cellulose, 1971. the following screen shots are taken and reproduced here:

-Now sofar sound great in theory, the problem is that they are using fuel sample sizes that are literally .021” in diameter by 3” in length.
-So in my own opinion, of course the rate of spread would be greatly diminished, there’s nothing left fuel wise at that small of a sample size.
+Now sofar this sounds great in theory, the problem is that 1.
+They are using fuel sample sizes that are literally .021” in diameter by 3” in length.
+So in my own opinion, of course the rates of spread would be greatly diminished, there’s nothing left fuel wise with that small of a sample size.
+2. The Testing for the poyrolysis is done in an Inert Atmosphere.
+That is one that is devoid of “reactive gases” like oxygen.
+They do this to prevent unwanted reactions.
+Think about that!

 In the footnotes, pay particular attention to #2 above.
 An enlargement is below.